justnott/pylexdocs/docs/PylexClient.md

 # Pylex Client
+Last edited by justnott on November 3, 2024

 The Pylex client is an unfinished webpage apart of the PylexNodes website.
 As of now, it's main purpose it serves is the server creation page.
 The client can be accessed by anyone, regardless of their account status (Banned or not).